AMSL111 American Sign Language II

 - perform visual comprehension exercises; and

-- Cultural Perspectives: Quizzes and tests taken in class include the cultural topics presented in the course.
-Students compare, contrast, analyze, and/or defend differing worldviews and practices of some members of the deaf community.
+Quizzes and tests taken in class include the cultural topics presented in the course.

 -

-Students use text, multimedia files, and workbook of first-year proficiency-based American Sign Language program.
-See course format.
+Students use text, multimedia resources, and workbook of first-year proficiency-based American Sign Language program and a supplemental cultural reader.
+See course syllabus.

 -